 mouse_move event has

-y arguments), but every event handler will also receive an argument called
+y arguments), but every event handler will also receive some built-in arguments:

 Any event may supply more keyword arguments in future versions of Anvil.
 So, when you’re defining an event handler function, always include a catch-all

 **event_args argument, which will receive a dictionary of any keyword arguments you haven’t explicitly handled.
-Here is an example:
+This is also good for soaking up the

 You may raise events on any component yourself, by calling the

-The exception are custom events, which are all events whose name begins with
+The exception are custom events, which are events that begin with